 While discount photo restoration services rely on use of automatic options available with scanning and retouching software, Sebastian feels there is no substitute for scrutiny in restoration; he carefully retouches the image, replacing missing or damaged parts with pieces taken from undamaged areas or by carefully replicating the details, avoiding loss of quality and clarity associated with use of shortcuts.

 Restoration should not be a temporary fix.
 High quality printing is the key to the longevity of any restored photograph or document.
 Sebastian believes that only the supplies and materials that are guaranteed to last for generations should be used in this important step.
-All prints of the restored photographs are produced on fine art natural fiber acid free papers on a giclee printer.
+All prints of the restored photographs are made using a professional multi-ink photo printer on natural fiber based papers produced by Canson (est. 1557 AD) or Hahnemuhle (est. 1584 AD).
+Other special materials such as canvas, metallic, film and various fiber and plastic medias are used when required for accurate reproduction of original photographs or works of art, or if such materials are requested by client.
 The manufacturers of paper and ink guarantee the prints to last for well over 150 years without fading if prints are to be displayed under normal conditions; for over 250 years if prints are kept in a proper archival environment.

 Upon request a client is provided with a CD or DVD containing digital files that can be easily shared by email or uploaded to a website.